Budgeting Discretionary, Variable, and Fixed Expenses

-Discretionary expenses can be recurring or non-recurring costs for non-essential items or services.
+Discretionary expenses are recurring or non-recurring costs for non-essential items or services.
 Although these can be somewhat subjective in nature, discretionary expenses are often viewed as "wants" rather than "needs."

 Examples of Variable and Discretionary Expenses